thesp0nge/dawnscanner/Roadmap.md

 ## Version 1.6.0

+* Add a new way to handle KB.
+Like wpscan, the KB must be separated and deployed using dawnscanner.org web site and a --update flag, people can use to upgrade and have new checks.
+Of course, new checks would be also rely on newer APIs, so a require dawnscanner info must be given and user forced also to upgrade the tool.
+KB download must be digitally signed and encrypted.
 * Add a ruby deprecation check, accordingly to https://bugs.ruby-lang.org/projects/ruby/wiki/ReleaseEngineering
 * Add preliminary Cross Site Scripting detection for Ruby on Rails.